Zuehlke/software-engineering-corner/drafts/homemade-signals.md

 Why is this relevant?
 The effect may not have called a Signal directly but rather used a computed reactive value.
 The source Signal's value would be of no use for the effect.
-By simply running the effect, all Signals (whether computed or not) and side effects are executed, resulting in consistent behaviour.
+By simply running the effect, all relevant Signals (whether computed or not) and side effects are executed, resulting in consistent behaviour.

 ## The Hard Bits